Claiming Compensation for Injuries Sustained on a Foreign Holiday

-- being involved a road traffic accident while travelling.
+- Being involved in a road traffic accident while travelling

 When one experiences a horrible ordeal such as any of those referred to above in a foreign place, the overriding urge is to get back home to familiar settings and to put the whole thing behind you.